 “Our nation continues to bear witness to unimaginable injustices and it’s on us to speak out and speak often to put a stop to it,” Thurston added.
 “From vaccination to economic recovery, the people of District 20 will have a fighter and champion in me as we turn the corner from this pandemic and I will fight tirelessly to ensure that our residents are treated equally and with dignity.”

 Broward Commissioner Dale Holness, who’s also seen as a frontrunner, announced his candidacy last week.
-Democratic candidates Matt Boswell, Sheila Cherfilus-McCormick, Evan Dowling, Marlon Onias and Barbara Sharief are also seeking the Democratic nod.
+Democratic candidates Matt Boswell, Sheila Cherfilus-McCormick, Elvin Dowling, Marlon Onias and Barbara Sharief are also seeking the Democratic nod.
 Greg Musselwhite is also running as a Republican, though Hastings’ district is safely Democratic.

 It’s unclear when a Special Election will take place, however.
 Gov. Ron DeSantis has the authority to set the dates for the Primary and General Election.
 Prior precedent shows Hastings’ seat will be filled by summer, though DeSantis could operate on his own timeline.

 Already, Democrats have pressed the Governor to act.
 With House Democrats holding just a six-vote majority, they’re looking for a new colleague as soon as possible.
 Otherwise, a handful of defectors could kill some Democratic policy priorities, and any additional vacancies would slash that six-vote margin further.